fyxgaming/run/README.md

     npm run test:browser

-This will run the tests on a headless version of Chrome.
+This will run the tests in a headless version of Chrome.

-To test other browser, open `./test/browser.html` in any web browser.
+To test with other browsers, open `./test/browser.html` in any web browser.

 ### Developer Testing